 The Pilgrims Legacy: Love, Sharing & Community Empowerment

 Were the Pilgrims the first to Celebrate Thanksgiving Day?

-Like almost everything in our free speech, democratic nation, the first Thanksgiving is not without some small controversy.
+Like almost everything in our free speech, tumultuous, democratic nation - the lore of the first Thanksgiving came not without some small controversy.
 Wikipedia informs us that there's some debate over who celebrated the first Thanksgiving, because giving thanks for a good harvest was also done in the old country.

 Given the old country tradition, the descendants of the settlement of Jamestown, Virginia - which predated the Pilgrims settlement in Plymouth, Massachusetts by more than a decade - took exception to the notion that it was the Pilgrims who celebrated the first Thanksgiving.

 Thus, in the early 1960's, President John F. Kennedy is reported to have settled the dispute in a Solomon-like manner, by signing an Executive Order crediting both settlements with the holiday.